The Adventure of the Retired Colourman: Plot

 Holmes suspects something, and so sends Watson and Amberley on a fool's errand to the remote village of Little Purlington, near Frinton in Essex, just to keep Amberley out of the way while Holmes breaks into his house to investigate it.
 He is "caught" by Barker, but they decide to work together.

 They reach a conclusion, and later Holmes confronts Amberley with the dramatic question "What did you do with the bodies?"
 Holmes manhandles Amberley just in time to stop him taking a poison pill.
 Amberley is obviously guilty.

 Holmes explains how he reached his conclusion.
 Amberley's alibi fell apart when Holmes discovered that his seat at the Haymarket Theatre had not been occupied on the night in question, its number deduced from the ticket that Watson had seen.
 Also, the painting was a clue.
 Holmes realised that it was being done to mask a smell, and he soon discovered what that was: gas.
 He found a gas pipe leading into the strongroom with a tap outside.
-Amberley had lured his wife and her lover—for so he had believed Dr. Ernest to be—into the strongroom, locked them in, and turned the gas on, killing them out of jealousy.
+Amberley had lured his wife and her lover—for so he had believed Dr Ernest to be—into the strongroom, locked them in, and turned the gas on, killing them out of jealousy.
 He had simply hidden the "stolen" valuables somewhere.
 In indelible pencil, one of the victims wrote "We we…", perhaps meaning to write "We were murdered."
+Amberley apparently had not noticed this, and hired Holmes out of "pure swank", believing that no-one would ever find him out.

 The bodies are found in a disused well in the garden, hidden under a dog kennel, just where Holmes suggested that the police look.

-Amberley apparently hired Holmes out of "pure swank", believing that no-one would ever find him out.

 Holmes believes that Amberley will likely end up at Broadmoor rather than on the scaffold, owing to his mental state.

 Publication history

 "The Adventure of the Retired Colourman" was first published in the US in Liberty in December 1926.
 It was published in the UK in The Strand Magazine in January 1927.
 The story was published with four illustrations by Frederic Dorr Steele in Liberty, and with five illustrations by Frank Wiles in the Strand.
-It was included in The Case-Book of Sherlock Holmes, a short story collection published in the UK and the US in June 1927.
+It was included in The Case-Book of Sherlock Holmes.